zkamvar/user2021/prose.md

 who do not feel "techy" to the tinkerers who like to peek under the hood.
-To do this, we need to think back to the unifying purpose of having the lesson infrastructure in the first place: to empower authors to write lessons in a markdown variant, and host them on a website.
+To do this, we need to think back to the unifying purpose of having the lesson infrastructure in the first place: to empower authors to write lessons in a markdown variant, and host them on a website that looks and feels like a Carpentries lesson.
 This means that our solution must not only include direct on-ramps for everyone, but also build in access panels for people who want to understand the engine driving everything.

 ## Solution

 > timing 2021-06-09: 04:47.01

+As I mentioned in the beginning of my talk, we are using R for our solution and here's how we got there.

 ### Challenge